 Ransomware - This is the one that tends to get all the headlines... wannacry, Not Petya and recently Xbash are a few that have done some serious damage.
 In 2018 alone, ransomware costs are expected to surpass $8 billion.
 Ransomware attacks are typically spread through phishing attacks, email attachments, infected websites and inadvertent malware downloads.

 Phishing - Phishing attacks attempt to trick a person into clicking a link within a fake email or website so criminals can access a computer or network.
-A successful phishing attack can allow attackers to access private data, passwords, credit card information, social security and bank numbers.
+A successful phishing attack can allow attackers to access private data, passwords, credit card information, social security numbers and financial records.
 The weakest link in many organizations remain people, criminals know this and that's why phishing is one of the most popular cyberthreats businesses face.

 Malware - This is one of the biggest threats to small and medium sized businesses.
-Malware, short for malicious software, is created to inflict damage on networks and/or gain access to that network and the digital devices attached to it.
+Malware, also known as malicious software, is created to inflict damage on networks and/or gain access to that network and the digital devices attached to it.
 Most malware breaches network security due to humans that download an infected file by clicking on a bad link placed with nefarious intent by cyber attackers.

 Social Engineering - Cyber criminals know the easiest way to gain access to a network or digital device via malware is to trick people into clicking a link.
 Social engineering is all about manipulating people to divulge private information or click an infected link.
 These days infected links are disguised by including them in convincing emails, unscrupulous websites, or even legitimate websites that have been infected themselves.